 Flyers are one of the oldest, most foolproof advertising tools in the book.
 We’re used to receiving flyers everywhere: in our mail boxes, on the street, in stores and restaurants.
-But are flyers still effective in 2022?
+But are creating a flyer still effective in 2023?

 A well thought out, well-designed flyer should be:

 - Eye-catching — enough to make people stop and take an interest in reading it.